larrywhy/blog/_posts/2015-02-04-android-note.md

 # Purpose

-For the purpose of practing Japanese .
+For the purpose of practing Japanese. (idea)

 To help people learn japanese by unlocking the screen.